Nonparametric maximum likelihood estimation under a likelihood ratio order: Numerical studies

 In Supplementary Material, we present results of two simulation studies in the cases where $F_0$ and $G_0$ are fully discrete and fully continuous.
 In short, these studies confirm the validity of our large-sample theory and demonstrate that the maximum likelihood estimator and various proposed methods of conducting inference perform well in both cases.
 Here, we present the results of a numerical study illustrating the behavior of $\theta_n^*$ when $F_0$ and $G_0$ are mixed discrete-continuous distributions.
 We note that our asymptotic results did not address the behavior of $\theta_n^*$ at mass points in mixed discrete-continuous distributions; to the best of our knowledge, no such results yet exist for monotone estimators.
 We use this numerical study to explore this important case.

 We simulated $Y$ as a mixed discrete-continuous random variable with probability 1/9 each of being 0, 0.5 and 1, and probability 2/3 of being from the uniform distribution on $[0,1]$, and simulated $X$ as a mixed discrete-continuous random variable with probabilities 1/18, 1/9, and 3/18 of being 0, 0.5, and 1, respectively and probability 2/3 of being from the density function $x \mapsto I_{[0,1]}(x) (0.5 + x)$.
 We then have that $\theta_0(x) = 0.5 + x$ for $x \in [0,1]$.
 We set $\pi_0 := 0.4$.
 For each combined sample size $n \in \{500, 1K, 5K, 10K\}$, we simulated $1000$ datasets, and in each dataset we computed the maximum likelihood estimator, the maximum smoothed likelihood estimator of \cite{yu2017ratio}, and the non-monotone estimator based on kernel density estimates for each $z \in \{0, 0.05, \dotsc, 0.95, 1\}$.
 We constructed confidence intervals at each $z$ using the transformed plug-in and likelihood ratio-based methods described in Section~\ref{sec:asy_cont}.
+To estimate the scale parameter in the limit distribution of $\mu_n^*(z)$ as defined in equation~\ref{eq:mu_limit}, we used the plug-in estimator $\mu_n^*(z)$ for $\mu_0(z)$ and estimated $\mu_0'(z) / h_0(z) = (\mu_0 \circ H_0^{-1})' \circ H_0(z)$ using the derivative of a local linear smoother of $\mu_n^* \circ H_n^{-}$ evaluated at $H_n(z)$.